jankaszel/hyperwell-thesis/chapters/implementation.md

 })
 ```

 The code in @lst:sdk-example shows an exemplary usage of the JavaScript SDK for retrieving annotations (`swarm.getAnnotations()`), querying for related work (`swarm.getRelated()`), and subscribing to changes of an annotation (`swarm.getAnnotations()` with a `subscribe` option).
-For a more complete documentation of the SDK, I refer to the respective code repository called TODO.
+For a more complete documentation of the SDK, I refer to the respective code repository [@kassel2020].
 The repository contains an example project that uses the SDK as well as a full documentation of the provided SDK functionality.

 ### Performance Evaluation {#sec:thick:evaluation}